zedlopez/ifm/Writing with Inform.md

 >
 >     begin the assaying activity;
 >
-> In all cases a matching "end the ... activity" or else "abandon the ... activity" phrase must be reached.
+> It is the user's responsibility to ensure that in all cases a matching "end the ... activity" or else "abandon the ... activity" phrase is subsequently reached.

 > phrase: {ph_beginactivitywith} begin the (activity on values) activity with (value)
 >